-Samsung nipped at Apple’s heels with the Galaxy Watch Active 2, a beautiful smartwatch with built-in sleep-tracking, advanced workout-tracking, above-average battery life and a soon-to-be-live ECG sensor for diagnosing atrial fibrillation.
+The Galaxy Watch Active 2, a sleek smartwatch with built-in sleep-tracking, advanced workout-tracking, above-average battery life and FDA-approved ECG sensor for diagnosing atrial fibrillation.

-An even better option might be the Samsung Galaxy Watch 3 which is available as of August 6 and bring all of the Watch Active 2's features to a lifestyle-centric design, complete with a physical rotating bezel.
+An even better option might be the Samsung Galaxy Watch 3 which brings all of the Watch Active 2's features to a lifestyle-centric design, complete with a physical rotating bezel.

 - Check out our smartwatch buying guide

 - Samsung Galaxy Watch 3 just got a key feature to fight Apple Watch 6

 Samsung Galaxy Watch Active 2 vs. Galaxy Watch 3

 The all-new Samsung Galaxy Watch 3 is pitched as a versatile smartwatch for those with versatile needs.
 The Galaxy Watch Active 2, on the other hand, might find it fits in better among best fitness trackers going forward.

 Our Samsung Galaxy Watch 3 vs Samsung Galaxy Watch Active 2 face-off answers several important questions about whether this year’s pricier lifestyle smartwatch or last year’s workout-focused one is better for you.
 Be sure to check it out before buying.

 Samsung Galaxy Watch Active 2: Price and availability